 On paper, Web World’s hosting plans look pretty great, but unfortunately, my experience with this Irish host was underwhelming.
 Sure, it has almost all of the features that I look for, but that doesn’t mean much when the loading speeds are unacceptably slow.
-If you’re looking for budget-friendly hosting that comes with top-notch performance, you should check out Hostinger’s latest deals.

 When you open Web World’s website, you might think you somehow slipped backwards in time.
 This Irish host’s website definitely looks dated.
 They say you shouldn’t judge a book by its cover – but should you judge a web host by its website?